 This porter took the bag across while mom took the long route via the bridge to get there.
 Once she’d reached the bag, I took the overhead bridge too.

 The train had just entered the station.
-About 15 mins before the train was to leave, the porter waved out from nearby to inform me that the charts had been put up on platform 1 (where we had just walked from) instead of on this platform.
+About 15 mins before the train was to leave, the porter waved out from nearby.
+He informed me that the charts had been put up on platform 1 (where we had just walked from) instead of on this platform.
 Not surprising, if you are familiar with the limitless extents of human stupidity.

 While time on hand was about sufficient, it was still a walk you’d reconsider in that sweltering heat, and the fact that you had just done that stretch a few minutes ago.

 I put our bag in the train and prepared to head to the other side to check the coach and seat details, unsure of when I might need to run back to make it to the train.
 As I started walking, the porter was there, just having crossed the tracks with someone else’s bags.
 He asked me to give him my ticket printout, which I did.
 He darted back, checked the charts, and came back, telling me both passenger names, coach and seat numbers.
 Impressive.

 Sujit, the porter, unknowingly taught me a few things about what I call customer delight at the A-Team.

 There was no haggling when trying to fix a price for carrying the bag.
 He said we could pay him whatever we felt like (Lesson: Enjoy what you do, and focus on the work at hand, and not too much on what you’ll earn from it).
 When I insisted on a specific fee, he said people usually give INR 30.
 (Lesson: Charge reasonably).
 Checking tickets wasn’t part of the deal.
 He could have as well gone looking for the next few customers (Lesson: offer increasing value to existing customers instead of constantly looking for new customers).